eclipse-lsp4j/lsp4j/Contributing.md

 The Pull Request Builder polls the GitHub repo at 5 minute intervals, so there may be a short delay before the check shows up as Pending on GitHub.

+# Generated files in git `xtend-gen`

+The LSP4J project has checked in the generated xtend files (in `xtend-gen`) directories.
+The canonical versions of these files are determined by building with gradle which uses a fixed xtend version (See [versions.gradle](https://github.com/eclipse/lsp4j/blob/985a92bc0a0f543aa379edecbf0ddd56bed4df6f/gradle/versions.gradle#L16) for the `xtend_lib` version used as part of the official build.)
+When using external tools, such as Xtend IDE installed in Eclipse, those generated files may have different content.
+It should be possible to configure an Eclipse install with the same version of Xtend as `xtend_lib` documents, but that is generally not necessary, so outside of the scope here.

+Files committed to the git repo should be generated with the version of xtend that is in versions.gradle.
+This is most easily accomplished by running `./gradlew build` to build the code and the generated files.

 # Eclipse

 To develop with Eclipse this is the recommended flow: